 Severe weather can strike at any time, during any season.
 In the case of a hurricane, tornado, or another natural disaster, caregivers should prepare seniors with a plan of action.
-Home care services can assist seniors in getting ready for these disasters and staying safe in the process.
+Home care services can prepare seniors for these disasters and stay safe in the process.
 Let’s look at three quick tips to implement today.

 As severe weather approaches, the need to evacuate or seek shelter may occur quickly, leaving little to no time to prepare.
 In case this happens, having a plan helps remedy the seemingly stressful situation.
 Seniors can face challenges due to mobility or health problems, as well as lack of support nearby.
 Putting these tips in place can make navigating the logistics of a natural disaster less stressful and ultimately be lifesaving.

 An emergency supply kit will contain all of the essentials to prepare seniors before disaster strikes.
 The kit will help keep seniors safe and ensure they get the assistance they need.

 Food and water can be hard to access after severe weather has passed through.
 In preparation, store enough food and water in the kit to support seniors for up to 72 hours.
 Food should be non-perishable and easy to prepare (e.g. beans, canned fruit, canned meat), as electricity may not be available.

 Include at least a 3-day supply of all daily medications.
 If your senior has allergies, make sure their ID bracelet is present with emergency contact information listed.
 Keep information on everyday equipment, such as wheelchairs and oxygen tanks, and include the serial numbers and company information.
 Other essentials include hearing aids, glasses and contact lenses/solution, and medical supplies, such as syringes and diabetic supplies.

 When it comes to severe weather preparation, store all important documents in a waterproof bag.